Venafi/vault-pki-backend-venafi/README.md

     echo 'plugin_directory = "/etc/vault/vault_plugins"' > vault-config.hcl
     ```

     **NOTE**: Vault does not allow you to specify a plugin directory that is a symlink.
 You will get an error.
-This is important if you're running through this on a Macbook because /etc is default symlinked to /private/etc. To prevent the error from occuring change the plugin_directory to "/private/etc/vault/vault_plugins" or to any non-symlinked directory.
+This is important if you're running through this on a Macbook because /etc is default symlinked to /private/etc. To prevent the error from occuring, change the plugin_directory to "/private/etc/vault/vault_plugins" or to any non-symlinked directory.
 If you do make this change, keep this in mind as you walkthrough the instructions below.

 4. Start your Vault (note: if you don't have working configuration you can start it in dev mode):
     ```